bdb112/pyfusion/README.rst

   improvements back ported to plot_LP2D.py
 * run_process_LP - changed tcomp to slightly smaller to allow for early breakdown
+* partial fix of save_to_local - don't allow local_saves from local cache (only works on machines with acccess to the archivedB
 * save_to_local saves log in a pickle

 See below for previous updates